 Deadlines and penalties for Form 1099 filing

 The deadline for filing Form 1099 is January 31 or the following Monday if the deadline falls on a weekend.
-If you miss the deadline, you'll have to pay a fine ranging from $60 to $310 depending on how late you are.
-If the IRS determines that you intentionally disregarded the filing deadline, you'll have to pay a $630 fine.
+If you miss the deadline for 2025, you'll have to pay a fine ranging from $60 to $330, depending on how late you are.
+If the IRS determines that you intentionally disregarded the filing deadline, you'll have to pay the maximum $660 fine.

 How to issue 1099s

 The IRS allows you to submit tax forms electronically or through the mail.
-If you file Form 1099-NEC on paper, you must submit it with Form 1096, Annual Summary and Transmittal of U.S. Information Returns.
+If you mail paper forms, you must include Form 1096, Annual Summary and Transmittal of U.S. Information Returns.
 However, this form isn't required if you file electronically.

-• Receive written consent to send the contractor their statement electronically.
+• Receive written consent to send the statement electronically.

 Complete and send Form 1099